Known issues

 The /instance_identity methods return incorrect HTTP status

-Issue: When using a version query parameter of 2025-08-25 or earlier from bare metal servers, an incorrect HTTP response of 404 is returned for /instance_identity methods
+Issue: When a version query parameter of 2025-08-25 or earlier is used from bare metal servers, an incorrect HTTP response of 404 is returned for /instance_identity methods

-The behavior is correct when using a version query parameter of 2025-08-26 or later.
+The behavior is correct when a version query parameter of 2025-08-26 or later is used.

-When using a beta version query parameter of 2025-07-14 or earlier from bare metal servers, an incorrect HTTP response of 404 is returned for all /instance_identity methods.
+When a beta version query parameter of 2025-07-14 or earlier from bare metal servers is used, an incorrect HTTP response of 404 is returned for all /instance_identity methods.

 Confidential computing known issues